Seidomo/book_app/README.md

 * Finish time: 4:30
 * Actual time needed to complete: 2 hr

+## Number and name of feature: 4
+* Estimate of time needed to complete: 5 minutes
+* Start time: 2:50
+* Finish time: 2:55
+* Actual time needed to complete: 5min

 ## Number and name of feature: Story 2
 * Estimate of time needed to complete: 45min
 * Start time: 4:40pm